 ScottishPower was established in 1900 in Glasgow.
-Today it is owned by Spanish energy firm Iberdrola and is part of the ‘Big Six’ group of energy suppliers.
+Today it is owned by Spanish energy firm Iberdrola and is one of the ‘Big Six’ group of energy suppliers.
 ScottishPower is also one of the UK’s largest producers of wind energy and advocates for investing in renewable energy solutions.

 How do customers rate ScottishPower?